IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/CEKV.lagda.md

 ck2cekState (CK.◆ A) = ◆ A

--- conver CEK things to CK things
+-- convert CEK things to CK things

 cek2ckVal : ∀{A} → (V : Value A) → Red.Value (discharge V)